jessfraz/blog/content/post/linux-observability-with-bpf.md

 Personally, my favorite use case for BPF has been writing custom tracers to prove to other folks that the performance of their software was not up to par or making really expensive amounts of calls to syscalls.
 Never underestimate the power of proving someone wrong with hard data.
 Don’t fret, this book will walk you through writing your first tracing program so you can do the same ;).
+The beauty of BPF lies in the fact that before now other tools used lossy queues to send sample sets to user space for aggregation whereas, BPF is great for production since it allows for constructing histograms and filtering right at the source of events.

 I have spent half of my career working on tools for developers.
 The best tools allow autonomy in their interfaces for developers like you to use them for things even the authors never imagined.
 To quote Richard Feynman,